core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 # Representing YANG Data Types in CBOR {#data-types-mapping}

-The CBOR encoding of an instance of a leaf or leaf-list schema node depends on the built-in type of that schema node.
+The CBOR encoding of an instance of a leaf or leaf-list representation node depends on the built-in type of that representation node.
 The following sub-section defines the CBOR encoding of each built-in type supported by YANG as listed in {{Section 4.2.4 of RFC7950}}.
-Each subsection shows an example value assigned to a schema node instance of the discussed built-in type.
+Each subsection shows an example value assigned to a representation node instance of the discussed built-in type.

 ## The unsigned integer Types

 Leafs of type uint8, uint16, uint32 and uint64 MUST be encoded using a CBOR unsigned integer data item (major type 0).

-The following example shows the encoding of an 'mtu' leaf schema node instance set to 1280 bytes.
+The following example shows the encoding of an 'mtu' leaf representation node instance set to 1280 bytes.

 Definition example from {{RFC8344}}: